 “Bad dreams?”
 Doc teased.

-When she wasn’t fast enough to keep from flinching, all the humor went right out of his eyes.
+She wasn’t fast enough to keep from flinching, and the humor went right out of his eyes.
 She watched it happen, grimaced, and turned away like she’d been slapped.
 Damn him for seeing right through her.
 Damn herself for letting that private shit be seen.
 Damn that shallow grave, and the guys in the robes, and all her whiskey for running out.

-“Don’t ask me if I want to talk about it, because I don’t,” she warned, knowing the jokiness of her voice was stretched too thin to effectively cover all the rest.
+“Don’t ask me if I want to talk about it, because I don’t,” she warned, before he could say anything else.
 She turned to close the door behind her and took extra care to make sure it didn’t squeak, which was a weird thing to focus on because it had never done so in her memory.
 It just gave her a private moment to make a face and then scrub it before turning around again.

 She grimaced.
 “Yeah, that never worked for me.”